Chart Color Schemes

 Thurgoona lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Nov 2025, Thurgoona's population is estimated at around 13,298, reflecting an increase of 2,270 people since the 2021 Census.
-The ABS reported a population of 11,028 in 2021.
-This growth was inferred from AreaSearch's estimate of 12,636 residents following examination of the latest ERP data release by the ABS (June 2024), and an additional 765 validated new addresses since the Census date.
-This results in a density ratio of 373 persons per square kilometer.
-The suburb's population growth of 20.6% since the 2021 census exceeded both the non-metro area (5.1%) and state averages, marking it as a growth leader in the region.
-Interstate migration contributed approximately 68.0% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.
+As of November 2025, the estimated population of the Thurgoona statistical area (Lv2) is around 13,437, showing an increase of 2,409 people since the 2021 Census.
+The 2021 Census reported a population of 11,028 in the area.
+This growth reflects a resident population estimate of 12,752 by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 765 validated new addresses since the Census date.
+The population density ratio is 377 persons per square kilometer.
+The Thurgoona (SA2) experienced a 21.8% growth from 2021 to 2025, exceeding both the non-metro area's 5.7% and SA4 region's growth rates, marking it as a growth leader in the region.
+Interstate migration contributed approximately 68.0% of overall population gains during this period.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking ahead, exceptional growth is predicted over the period, placing Thurgoona in the top 10 percent of national regional areas.
-The suburb is expected to grow by 7,358 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 48.7% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections where no data exists, released in 2022 with 2021 as the base year.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Projected demographic shifts indicate exceptional growth over this period, with the Thurgoona (SA2) expected to grow by 7,284 persons by 2041, reflecting a total increase of 46.6% over these 17 years.

 Frequently Asked Questions - Population